Berkeley-MDes/tdf-fa24-NileTan98/README.md

 I'm somewhat happy with the end result as it was the first thing I ever created via Grasshopper.
 I feel like I'm starting to get a hang of it thought process behind how Grasshopper works.

-Speculation: I was introduced to Adam, an AI text-to-3D tool.
+**Speculation**: I was introduced to Adam, an AI text-to-3D tool.
 I feel like as tools similiar to Adam invovle, 3D modeling will become more accessible to public.

+**Relfectioon**: Working with Grasshopper has been transformative for my project, allowing me to explore parametric design in a flexible, hands-on way.
+Its node-based approach lets me quickly experiment with complex forms, making it ideal for translating conceptual ideas into dynamic, responsive structures.

 ## Week 1 Report
 For this past week, I've started using Github for the first time.
 I've also started learning Rhino from beginning.